About a year ago, we published this article on how to get started with browser testing in less than 2 hours. Bold statement, right?

 So, today I’m going to show you everything you need to know about the state of art of browser testing.
 Plus: There’s also a free browser testing checklist for you to download.

-What is modern browser testing?
+What is modern browser testing in 2017?

 Browser testing itself is known by various names.
 Some people might call it browser compatibility testing other refer to it as cross browser testing.

 The main goal of browser testing is to ensure that a website or web application works in a given browser.